AnthonyEdmonds/alternate-diagonals/README.md

 This is the standard for Pathfinder 2nd Edition, where the first diagonal square costs 5ft of movement, the second 10ft, the third 5ft, and so on.

+The code for calculating diagonal movement has been adapted from [D&D5e for Foundry VTT](https://github.com/foundryvtt/dnd5e).

 ## Installation

 Either search for and install this module within Foundry VTT, or copy this address into the `Manifest URL` bar: